 For this butternut squash bisque recipe, we'll need a couple pieces of equipment:

-- Medium saucepan or large pot (12 in diameter) for combining soup.
+- large saucepan or large soup pot (12 in diameter) for combining soup.
 I recommend something with taller edges, but enough surface area on the bottom for the onions to cook.

 - Immersion blender, food processor, or blender for pureeing soup.
 The immersion blender is my first choice given you don't have to transfer hot liquids, and they're relatively inexpensive.
 A blender will also work.